Bankruptcy in Scotland

 - less contact with the people you owe money to - you will have less contact with the people you owe money to (your creditors) as your trustee will deal with them

 - no more enforcement action - if you are thinking of going bankrupt, you can apply to the Accountant in Bankruptcy to stop your creditors taking any steps to recover the money you owe them.
 This is called a 'moratorium' and it lasts for 6 months.
-You can only apply for a moratorium once in any 12 month period (although this has temporarily been changed due to coronavirus).
+You can only apply for a moratorium once in any 12 month period.
 During the moratorium, your creditors can no longer take steps such as arresting your bank account.
 You can also apply for a moratorium if you are thinking of setting up a trust deed or applying for a debt payment programme under the Debt Arrangement Scheme

 - current enforcement action stops – for example, an arrestment order, where a court makes an order telling your employer to pay some of your wages directly to your creditor.
 If you become bankrupt, this will stop